cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

     nds += 1
 ```

-Note that latitude and longitude are inverted in non-reproject network!
+Note that latitude and longitude have different order in non-reproject network!

 ```python